Frequently Asked Questions

 How do I apply?

-Students interested in the Summer Student Research Program should submit the SSRP application and other required documents by the application deadline.
-A link to our online application as well as applicant instructions can be found on our website: summerstudents.ucsf.edu.
-For students unable to submit applications electronically, see “Can I submit my application by mail” below.
+Students interested in the Summer Student Research Program (SSRP) should complete the online application and submit required documents by the application deadline.
+A link to our online application can be found on the SSRP website.

 What is required as part of my application?

-- Personal essay (500 words or less).
-Please address the following topics:
+3. Personal essay (500 words maximum) – Please address the following topics:

-· Why you believe you should be chosen as a candidate for this program?
+o Why should be chosen as a candidate for this program?

 What if I don’t have all of the application elements by the deadline?